ainsleymcgrath/blog/content/posts/dependency_injection_without_being_weird_about_it.md

 draft: true
 ---

-## The Mysterious Promise of Dependency Injection
+## The Mysterious Promise of Dependency Injection :crystal_ball:

 For some reason, there are books about dependency injection.
 I've read some!
 And scratched my head as I failed repeatedly to Really Get It.

 Authors promise some aha-moment that takes you straight to a software Valhalla of noise-free ultra-lucid code; Bugless and irreproachable.
 But I always feel let down once I'm handed a libary or [shudders] some kind of XML config.

 Even LLMs can't put it concisely.
 But I was able to extract a definition I'm willing to work off from Perplexity: